Inria-Empenn/EEG_preprocessing/README.md

 # Successful reproduction of a large EEG study across software packages

 by
-Aya Kabbara
+Aya Kabbara,
-Nina Forde
+Nina Forde,
-Camille Maumet
+Camille Maumet,
-Mahmoud Hassan
+Mahmoud Hassan.
+Contact: aya.kabbara7@gmail.com

 > This is a guide for researchers to reproduce the results and figures published in the paper "Successful reproduction of a large EEG study across software packages".
 >This paper has been submitted for publication in NeuroImage Reports.